nology-tech/quadra-client-project/README.md

 - Components contains all generic components that are shared across pages.
 They should be generic and reusable, and testable in isolation.

-- Pages/containers contains our different application views.
+- Pages contains our different application views.
 Generally any requests should be activated here so that any children components don't have to, e.g. If we have a 'User Details' view, we should dispatch our network requests for user information from here.

 - Styles consists global style files that should be made available across our application.